openspending/community.openspending.org/blog/_posts/2016-06-14-announcing-the-Alpha-Version-of-Open-Spending-Next.md

 - The OpenSpending Team
 ---

 We’re happy to announce that a new, improved version of OpenSpending is now being launched as an Alpha Version.
-OpenSpending Next provides a set of tools enabling users to visualise, analyse and publish budget and spending data against an Open Fiscal Data standard.
+OpenSpending Next provides a set of tools enabling users to visualise, analyse and publish budget and spending data - all based on the open Fiscal Data Package standard.

-OpenSpending Next is designed, developed and maintained by Open Knowledge International and, as an open source project, also reflects the very valuable contributions of an active, passionate and committed [community](http://community.openspending.org/next/).
+OpenSpending Next is designed, developed and maintained by Open Knowledge International and, as an open source project, also reflects the very valuable contributions of an active, passionate and committed [community](http://community.openspending.org/get-involved/).

 ## [next.openspending.org](http://next.openspending.org)

-Open Spending Next fills a gap in the lack of open tools that offer easy budget data publication, visualisation and analytics for individuals and organisations working with fiscal data, but also this time, provides a data model standard.
+Open Spending Next fills a gap in the lack of open tools that offer easy budget data publication, visualisation and analytics for individuals and organisations working with fiscal data, as well as provide a data model standard.

 The aim of the project is to support the international open data community by offering a platform that makes it easier for civil society organisations, activists and journalists to see how and where public money is being spent.
 Open Spending is also targeted to governments and any regional, local administration or municipality level to increase fiscal transparency.